Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives

-The objective is to move $\objectset$ to an unlabeled arrangement $\atarget = \{ \hat{\pose}^1, \ldots, \hat{\pose}^n \}$, which achieves a tight packing in $\btarget$. $\atarget$ depends on the pose of $\btarget$, its dimensions and the object dimensions.
-The target arrangement and the picking order is input for the proposed process.
-The target arrangement maximizes the number of objects inside $\btarget$, while the objects rest on a stable face, and minimizes the convex hull of the volume the objects $\objectset$ occupy in $\Wspace$.
-This is typically a grid-like regular packing for cuboid objects.
+A labeled arrangement $\arrangement = \{ \pose^1, \ldots, \pose^n \}$ is an assignment of poses $\pose^i \in SE(3)$ to each object $\object^i$.
+The objects start at an initial, random but ``stable'' arrangement $\ainit$ inside $\binit$, i.e., the objects are stably resting and not moving.
+The $\ainit$ arrangement is \emph{not} known a-priori to the robot.
+The objective is to move $\objectset$ to an unlabeled arrangement $\atarget = \{ \hat{\pose}^1, \ldots, \hat{\pose}^n \}$, which achieves a tight packing in $\btarget$. $\atarget$ depends on the pose of $\btarget$, its dimensions and the objects' dimensions.
+The target unlabeled arrangement is input for the proposed process. $\atarget$ is a regular grid packing for the cuboid objects, which maximizes the number of objects inside $\btarget$, as they rest on a stable face, and minimizes the convex hull of their volume.
 The unlabeled nature of $\atarget$ means it is satisfied as long as one of the objects is placed at each target pose, i.e.,

-where $\epsilon$ is a threshold for achieving the target poses; $D(\cdot,\cdot)$ is distance between object poses, which should consider the 3-axis symmetry of the cubic objects.
-In particular, if two poses result into an object occupying the same volume, then their distance is 0.
-For instance, rotation by $\pi$ about the vertical axis for a stably resting cube on a flat surface results in distance 0.
-A popular distance metric for 6D poses is the ADI metric ~\cite{hinterstoisser2012model}.
-The evaluation section will describe the distance used in the experimental process for evaluating the error of the final arrangement given point cloud data.
+where $\epsilon$ is a threshold for achieving the target pose; $D(\cdot,\cdot)$ is distance between object poses, which considers the 3-axis symmetry of the cuboid objects, i.e., if two poses result into an object occupying the same volume, their distance is 0.
+Such a distance metric for 6D poses is the ADI metric ~\cite{hinterstoisser2012model}.